Agni Mantra: Hindu God of Fire

 Sun God and the Fire Element

-Surya is a Hindu deity who is the ultimate source of light, fire or life.
-Surya is a sun god with a golden chariot driven by Aruna, a personification of the dawn.
+In addition to Agni Deva, the Hindu sun god called Surya is another type of fire god.
+Surya is the ultimate source of light, fire or life.
+Surya rides golden chariot driven by Aruna, a personification of the dawn.
 The chariot is pulled by seven horses representing the seven chakras or energy centers.
 The sun is usually associated with the masculine; the moon with the feminine.
-Learn more in the article Sun & Moon Art.

-In Vedic astrological mantras, the Sanskrit seed syllable “sam” (suum) connects to the fundamental vibration of the sun, giver of life and energy in this physical dimension.
+In Vedic astrological mantras, the Sanskrit seed syllable “sam” (pronounded “sum”) connects to the fundamental vibration of the sun, the giver of life and energy in this physical dimension.
 The use of an astrological mantra is a significant part of this branch of Vedic sciences.
 An astrological mantra mitigates challenging aspects and amplifies positive configurations.

 There are specific times when astrological mantras are purported to be the most effective: solstices, equinoxes, eclipses, new and full moons and sunrise, noon and sunset.
 However, astrological mantras can be used at any time.
 Listen to these mantras in Astrology Mantras.